bxparks/AceTime/USER_GUIDE.md

 * the AT and UNTIL fields are multiples of 1-minute
 * the LETTER field can be arbitrary strings

-In the current version (v1.2), this database contains all 387 timezones from the year 2000 to 2049 (inclusive).
+As of version v1.9 (with TZDB 2021e), this database contains all 377 Zone entries and 217 Link entries, supported from the year 2000 to 2049 (inclusive).

 <a name="TzDatabaseVersion"></a>
 #### TZ Database Version